 - Setting analysis: Who will you speak to in which setting?
-How will this affect your talk? - Structure and 'story' of a presentation - Slide design, not decoration - Stage fright and how to enjoy the adrenaline - Rhetoric - Your own presentation: Integrate what you have learned and get feedback - Q&A sessions - Presenting online: How to make the best use of this format - Setting the stage: Sound, light, desk height, camera settings, background, and how to look good - A professional (first) impression: Online versus offline - Adapting your presentation to this new medium - Engaging and connecting with your online audience - The proper energy levels: How do online and offline differ? - Video conferencing etiquette: Speaking up, taking turns, time delays
+How will this affect your talk? - Structure and 'story' of a presentation - Slide design, not decoration - Stage fright and how to enjoy the adrenaline - Rhetoric - Your own presentation: Integrate what you have learned and get feedback - Q&A sessions - Presenting online: How to make best use of this format - Setting the stage: sound, light, desk height, camera settings, background and how to look good - A professional (first) impression: online versus offline - Adapting your presentation to this new medium - Engaging and connecting with your online audience - The right energy levels: how does online differ from offline? - Video conferencing etiquette: speaking up, taking turns, time delays